BelaPlatform/bela_newBlog/docs/_posts/2019-05-16-bela-chirp-data-over-sound.markdown

 ## How does it work?

-Chirp’s free-to-use data-over-sound SDKs enable devices to exchange data wirelessly using sound, without the need for dedicated modules (e.g. Bluetooth or Wi-Fi).
-The data is encoded into a series of audible or inaudible tones to form a “sonic barcode” -- it’s no more complicated than a traditional telephone modem, but because it’s implemented purely in software it can run on any device with a speaker or mic.
+Chirp's free-to-use data-over-sound SDKs enable devices to exchange data wirelessly using sound, without the need for dedicated modules (e.g. Bluetooth or Wi-Fi).
+The data is encoded into a series of audible or inaudible tones to form a “sonic barcode” -- it's no more complicated than a traditional telephone modem, but because it's implemented purely in software it can run on any device with a speaker or mic.

 {% include single-image.html fileName="chirp/image4.png" %}